figtools/figgy.docs/docs/manual/figgy-cloud/index.md

 <br/>![Bastion Auth](/images/deployment/bastion-auth-2.png)<br/>

-There is no limit to the number of accounts you can integrate with your Bastion account.
-Users will be provided a single long-lived AWS Keypair to authenticate with the bastion account.
-From there, MFA can be enabled and users will be required input an MFA token when generating temporary sessions in other accounts.
+There is no limit to the number of accounts you can integrate with your bastion account.
+Users will be provided a single long-lived AWS keypair to authenticate with the bastion account.
+From there, multi-factor authentication can be enabled and users will be required input an MFA token when generating temporary sessions in other accounts.
 [Sign me up!](/manual/figgy-cloud/bastion/)
 <br/>
 <br/>